Probiotics for Dogs

 Probiotics also produce antimicrobial agents like fatty acids, lactic acid, and acetic acid and also release enzymes (proteases) that inactivate certain bacterial toxins.
 Probiotics also improve oral health by balancing the growth of microorganisms that reside in the mouth and thereby treat bad breath.
 Read more.

 Of course, not all good bacteria have all of those desired effects in equal measure, so, depending on the condition being treated, a mix of probiotics is desirable.
 For example, Bifidobacterium animalis has been shown to reduce the duration of acute diarrhea in dogs, and strains of Lactobacillus have been shown to improve the frequency and quality of stool in dogs.
 Read more and more.

-Probiotic supplementation is especially important for dogs facing any disease or any other type of stress like change in food or environment.
-Probiotics improve canine gut health, treat diarrhea, constipation, irritable bowel syndrome, and other stomach issues, help prevent intestine and urinary tract infection, perk up your dog’s mood and behavior, boost your dog’s immune system, and improve appetite and digestion.
+Probiotic supplementation is especially important for dogs facing any disease or any other type of stress like changes in food or environment.
+Probiotics improve canine gut health, treat diarrhea, constipation, irritable bowel syndrome, and other stomach issues, help prevent intestine and urinary tract infections, perk up your dog’s mood and behavior, boost your dog’s immune system, and improve appetite and digestion.
 Read more.

 They may also improve the body surface and brighten hair coat by balancing the surface microbes.
 Read more.

 Antibiotics destroy good and bad bacteria without discrimination.
 Accordingly, if your dog is on a course of antibiotic treatment, his natural gut bacteria will need to be replenished with good bacteria by supplementing with probiotics.
 Thus, the dosage may need to be increased during and/or after antibiotic treatment.
 Read more.